Socvest/streamlit-on-Hover-tabs/README.md

 - name: This is the name of the tab
 - iconName: This is the name of the icon you wish to use in the sidebar
 - styles: Borrowed an implementation from the wonderful [Victoryhb](https://github.com/victoryhb/streamlit-option-menu) implementation.
 It just has four html elements with css styles which you can adapt ust as you would if you were in a css file.
 It employs styles from glamor which allows for other implementations like hover, active etc as demonstrated below.
+Now you can create your own navigation bar and customize the tabs to meet the specs of your custom tab.
     - 'navtab' which is the div container that contains the tabs
     - 'tabOptionsStyle' which is the span container that contains the icons and tabName
     - 'iconStyle' which is the icon tag that contains the icons